TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

    TYPO3\CMS\Core\FormProtection\FormProtectionFactory::get()->persistTokens();

-In BE lists, it might be necessary to generate hundreds of tokens.
+In backend lists, it might be necessary to generate hundreds of tokens.
 So the tokens do not get automatically persisted after creation for performance reasons.

 When processing the data that has been submitted by the form,